Recipe · Smoked · Advanced

 Why the kamado nails this cook

 A 5-6 kg pork shoulder is an unforgiving cut: too lean and it dries out, too hot and the bark turns to charcoal.
 The ceramic kamado fixes both with one virtue — thermal stability.
-Once the coals settle, the chamber holds 110 °C all day without flinching, even with the easterly wind blowing across the terrace.
-We have tried electric (no smoke), gas (no smoke and no soul) and offset (smoke, but you stoke it every 40 minutes).
-The kamado wins on sheer boredom: light it and walk away.
+Once the coals settle, the chamber holds 110 °C very steadily for hours.
+Against an electric (no smoke), a gas (no smoke) or an offset (smoke, but you stoke it every 40 minutes), the kamado stands out for how little it asks: light it and forget it.

 The mustard rub and the vinegar